masterofobzene/Pornhub-intro-remover/Readme.md

 Q - **Ok smart guy, how do I do that?**

-Right clic on "video batch cut.bat" -> "Edit"
+Right click on "video batch cut.bat" -> "Edit"

 Q - **Its slow!
 FFMPEG is faster!**